-- 1. Demonstrate appropriate behavior and respect, with the use of anatomical models and structures, through compliance with all laboratory policies as set forth in the course syllabus.
+- 1. Demonstrate appropriate behavior and respect during the use of the human cadaver.
 (7D4, 7D5) - 2.
 Explain anatomical relationships using appropriate terminology during class, laboratory, and on exams. - 3.
-Compare and contrast epithelial, connective, muscle, and nervous tissues. - 4.
-Identify and explain the significance of the skeletal system including bone nomenclature, location, characteristic features, and relationships to each other.
+Identify epithelial, connective, muscle, and nervous tissues. - 4.
+Identify skeletal system characteristics, landmarks, and locations.
 (7D19v) - 5.
-Identify the muscles of the upper extremities, including muscle origin, insertions, action, nerve and blood supply. - 6.
-Identify and explain the relationships of the vascular systems supplying the upper and lower extremities. - 7.
-Diagram and explain the significance of the brachial plexus and its terminal branches. - 8.
-Combine the relationship of the terminal branches of the brachial plexus with muscle innervation and functional movement. - 9.
-Identify and explain joint morphology, classification and supportive structures including ligament, cartilage, and bursa. - 10.
-Identify and explain selected body organ systems structures, location, relationships and function.
-(7D18)
+Identify muscles of the upper and lower extremities, including origin, insertion, innervation, and blood supply. - 6.
+Identify the major vascular systems supplying the upper and lower extremities. - 7.
+Diagram and identify the brachial plexus and its terminal branches. - 8.
+Discuss the relationship of the terminal branches of the brachial plexus with muscle innervation and functional movement.
+(7D19g) - 9.
+Identify and explain the components of the typical spinal nerve, spinal cord structure and its coverings. - 10.
+Identify joint morphology, classification and supportive structures including ligament, tendon, capsule, cartilage, and bursa.